lewishowles/components/src/components/form/form-file/form-file.md

 The default slot contains the label of the field.

-_Note that a label is always required, even if a label is not shown to the user, as it will be critical for screen readers.
-This component will show an error if no label is provided._
+_A label is required for screen reader users.
+The component shows an error when no label is provided._

 ### `optional-indicator`